sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 ### Creating and editing a file

 To edit files on the distant server, we will use the command line editor `nano`.
-It is far from the most complete or efficient one, but it can be found on most servers and is arguably among the easiest to start with.
+It is far from the most complete or efficient one, but it can be found on most servers, and is arguably among the easiest to start with.

 !!! note
 	Alternatively, feel free to use any other CLI editor you prefer, such as `vi`.